Check back often to see the latest news regarding land conservation on Long Island.

-Growing Farmers, a new documentary about the work the Peconic Land Trust is doing with farmers on Long Island to address the issue of affordable farmland, premiered this fall at the Hamptons International Film Festival and is now playing on Plum TV.
+Growing Farmers, a new documentary about the work the Peconic Land Trust is doing with farmers on Long Island to address the issue of affordable farmland, premiered October 2012 at the Hamptons International Film Festival, where the film won the Audience Choice award!

 SAVE THE DATE for these upcoming local screeenings with panel discussions:

 - Bayard Cutting Arboretum in Great River -- March 1, 2014, will include a panel discussion with John v.H.
 Halsey, Scott Chaskey and local farmers.